 An investor may believe that the above competitive landscape of the industry may represent an old picture of FY2010, which marked the end of a difficult business period for the company (FY2005-2009).
 However, reading the later annual reports also indicates the similar business position of India Nippon Electricals Ltd where it finds it difficult to pass on the full extent of the increase in raw material costs to the customers due to intense competition.

 While on one hand the input costs are going up, the intensifying competition for the range of products manufactured by the company on the other hand creates pressure on customer pricing.
 These pose challenges to maintain the profitability, as customers may not fully offset the cost escalations.

 In FY2019, the global trade war and the entry of startups have further intensified the competition for the company.
-As a result, the company has intimated its customers that it finds difficult to maintain profit margins.
+As a result, the company has intimated to its customers that it finds it difficult to maintain profit margins.